-There was 1 report of suicide in the primary augmentation patients and 2 reports of suicide in the revision-augmentation patients in the Core Study through 10 years.
+There were no reports of suicide in the primary reconstruction and revision-reconstruction patients in the Core Study through 10 years.

-4.8 Allergan's Pivotal Study (TruForm® 3 Implants)
+5.8 Allergan's Pivotal Study (TruForm® 3 Implants)

 Allergan's pivotal study was a 10-year study to assess safety and effectiveness in augmentation, reconstruction, and revision (revision-augmentation and revision-reconstruction) patients with TruForm® 3 implants.
 Patient follow-up was at 0-4 weeks, 6 months, 12 months, and annually through 10 years.
 Safety was assessed by complications, such as implant rupture, capsular contracture, and reoperation.
-Benefit (effectiveness) was assessed by breast size change, patient satisfaction, and measures of quality of life.
+Benefit (effectiveness) was assessed by patient satisfaction and measures of quality of life.

 Allergan's pivotal study consisted of 941 patients.
 This included 492 primary augmentation patients, 156 revision-augmentation patients, 225 primary reconstruction patients, and 68 revision-reconstruction patients.
 Of these patients, 150 primary augmentation patients, 45 revision-augmentation patients, 86 primary reconstruction patients, and 25 revision-reconstruction patients were in the MRI cohort, which means that they were assessed for silent rupture by MRI at years 1, 3, 5, 7, and 10.
-The study is complete, with final results through 10 years reported in this brochure.
+The study is complete, with the results through 10 years reported in this brochure.

-The results indicate that the risk of at least one occurrence of any complication (including reoperation) at some point through 10 years after implant surgery is 39% for primary augmentation patients and 57% for revision-augmentation patients.
+The results indicate that the risk of at least one occurrence of any complication (including reoperation) at some point through 10 years after implant surgery is 65% for primary reconstruction patients and 71% for revision-reconstruction patients.
 The information below provides more details about the complications and benefits you may experience.
 More detailed data tables are found in the Appendix of this brochure.
 Please refer to the glossary for the definition of any complication you may not understand.

-4.9 Pivotal Study: What Are The 10-Year Follow-Up Rates?
+5.9 Pivotal Study: What Are The 10-Year Follow-Up Rates?

-The pivotal study enrolled 492 augmentation patients.
-Of the women expected to be seen at the 10-year follow-up visit, 66% were seen.
+The pivotal study enrolled 225 reconstruction patients.
+Of the women expected to be seen at the 10-year follow-up visit, 81% were seen.

-The pivotal study enrolled 156 revision-augmentation patients.
-Of the women expected to be seen at the 10-year follow-up visit, 55% were seen.
+The pivotal study enrolled 68 revision-reconstruction patients.
+Of the women expected to be seen at the 10-year follow-up visit, 77% were seen.

-4.10 Pivotal Study: What Are The Benefits?
+5.10 Pivotal Study: What Are The Benefits?

-The benefits of TruForm® 3 breast implants were assessed by bra cup size change and assessments of patient satisfaction and quality of life.
-Data were collected before implantation and at scheduled follow-up visits for those patients who still had their original implants and who came back for these visits.
-Quality of life data were collected through the first two years after implantation.
+The benefits of TruForm® 3 breast implants were assessed by a variety of outcomes, including assessments of patient satisfaction and quality of life.
+Data were collected before implantation and at scheduled follow-up visits.
+Quality of life data were collected through the first 2 years after implantation.